FrogMerk/COSNotes/Strixhaven/Campaign chapters/A campus kerfuffle.md

 # Orientation Challenge
 The Orientation Challenge begins in the Hall of Oracles, within [[the Biblioplex]].
 Read [[the Biblioplex]] introduction at this point.
+Explain each area of the Biblioplex from the locations page at this point to give the players an idea of what rooms are around the building.
+Provide the [[Biblioplex Map]] handout so they can annotate it.

 When the characters enter the Hall of Oracles to begin orientation, read or paraphrase the following: